JKBurrows/Project-1/README.md

   }

   if((!is.null(idNum) & is.null(idNumName))){
-    stop("is idNum is specified, idNumName must be specified") }
+    stop("if idNum is specified, idNumName must be specified") }

   # filter